rust-lang/rfcs/text/0000-get-mut-refs.md

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation

-Two new traits are added the `core` called `GetMutRefs` and `GetMutRefsRawEntry`.
+Two new traits are added the `core` called `GetMutMany` and `GetMutManyRaw`.
-It is not needed to import `GetMutRefs` as it is part of the prelude.
+It is not needed to import `GetMutMany` as it is part of the prelude.
-Unless you are implementing `GetMutRefs` for your own type the it is not needed to worry about `GetMutRefsRawEntry`.
+There is a provided implementation of `GetMutMany` in terms of types that implement `GetMutManyRaw`.
+It is then possible to implement either trait to get this functionality.
+Unless there is a good reason to, it is recommended to implement `GetMutManyRaw`.
+This is to reuse the `unsafe` code within the default implementation as much as possible.

 Normally, when rust code uses the `IndexMut` or `BorrowMut` trait it borrows the whole owned value and returns a single `&mut`.
 However, for some data structures, such as arrays and vectors, it is possible and sometimes desirable to get more than one `&mut` out.
 This is because these data structures represent a managed collection of values which are logically (and from a memory safety point of view) disjoint from each other.

 This trait is the common way for a data structure to expose this disjoint nature of its child places.
-When the `get_mut_refs` method is called it checks that all keys are valid and that none of the resulting `&mut` would violate the `&mut` contracts.
+When the `get_mut_many` method is called it checks that all keys are valid and that none of the resulting `&mut` would violate the `&mut` contracts.
 If either of those are false then `None` is returned.

 ## Examples: